NickBusey/Workflowier/README.md

 ## Current features

- - Adds 1wk and 24hrs buttons to the header to show recently changed items.
+ - Adds 'this week', 'today', and 'just now' buttons to the header to show recently changed items.
  - Random hashtag functionality.
 Any hashtags with -rand at the end will go to another random item with the same hashtag.
 Basically recreates the functionality of flash cards.

   Example: #spanish-rand for spanish words you want to study. #capitals-rand for capitals.